![]() Choose another writer in this calendar: by name: by birthday from the calendar. TimeSearch |

 et Zéangir, about the sons of Sultan Suleiman the Magnificent, was performed at Fontainebleau "in front of Their

 Majesties" in 1776 and 1777.
 Chamfort dedicated the tragedy to Marie Antoinette on her permission.
-Much to his disappoitment, the play received hostile reviews

 in Paris.
-As Mme Campan recorded in her memoirs, "the spirit of
+As Mme Campan recorded in her memoirs: "The spirit of

-marked countenance to new dramatic works."
-(Memoirs of the Court of Marie Antoinette, Queen of France by Madame Campan, 1854, p.150) Most of his life, Chamfort adhered to his cynical definition of love as "nothing but the contact of two epidermises."
+Fostercue, Vol. 1, Boston: J. B. Millet Company, 1909, p.
+215) Most of his life, Chamfort adhered to his cynical definition of love as "nothing but the contact of two epidermises."
 Nevertheless, while in Auteuil he fell in love with Marthe Buffon, who was several years older.
-Later Chamfort said that between them there was something better than love, a complete union of the level of ideas, feelings and attitudes. ('Nicolas Chamfort (1741-1794),' in Great Philosophers Who Failed at Love by Andrew Shaffer, 2011, pp. 48-53) Buffon had been brought up at the court of the duchesse du Maine; she was a self-confident lady, and quick at repartee.
+Later Chamfort said that between them there was something better than love, a complete union of the level of ideas, feelings and attitudes. ('Nicolas Chamfort (1741-1794),' in Great Philosophers Who Failed at Love by Andrew Shaffer, New York, NY: Harper Perennial, 2011, pp. 48-53) Buffon had been brought up at the court of the duchesse du Maine; she was a self-confident lady, and quick at repartee.
 Chamfort married her in 1782 and moved to Vaucouleurs.
 The brief period of happiness ended six months later when she suddenly died.
 After spending some time in Holland, he returned to Paris, where he had an affair with Julie Careau, a dancer and witty conversationalist, who held a salon on rue Chantereine.
 In 1781 Chamfort was elected to the French Academy.
 During the revolution he attacked academies in his Discours sur les Académies (1791).
 With the Count de Mirabeau, whom he had met in 1783, he collaborated on the newspaper Mercure de France.
 In 1784 Chamfort became the secretary to Madame Elizabeth, Louis XVI's sister.
 Two years later he received a pension of 2,000 livres from the royal treasury, thus becoming one of the best pensioned writers in his country.
 He also accepted the honoray post of interpreter-secretary to the Swiss and Grison Regiment.
 Some of his friends thought that he had sold himself.
 Not only disillusioned with the the high society, but also captured by the mania for self-observation, Chamfort started to collect anecdotes, epigrams, and aphorism of human passions and actions.
 He decided that he would not publish his Maximes et anecdotes.
 By the time of his death, Chamfort's work consisted of 1.266 fragments, deposited into boxes.
 At

 the beginning of the French Revolution, Chamfort had been a